surniaulula/wpsso-google-merchant-feed/README.md

 <!-- about -->

-<p><strong>WPSSO Google Merchant Feeds XML add-on provides XML product feeds for Google Merchant Center in your site's language(s).</strong></p>
+<p><strong>WPSSO Google Merchant Feed XML add-on provides XML product feeds for Google Merchant Center in your site's language(s).</strong></p>

-<p>There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds XML add-on automatically retrieves all available product information in the language (aka locale) requested.</p>
+<p>There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.</p>

-<p>A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds XML add-on can retrieve custom product information entered in the Document SSO metabox (WPSSO Core Premium required).
+<p>A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed XML add-on can retrieve custom product information entered in the Document SSO metabox (WPSSO Core Premium required).
 WooCommerce product variations and additional product attributes are fully supported.</p>

-<h3>XML Feed for Each Language</h3>
+<h3>Multilingual</h3>

-<p>Google Merchant Feeds XML for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site\'s language(s) from Polylang, WPLM, or the installed WordPress languages.
-After activating the WPSSO Google Merchant Feeds XML add-on, see the SSO &gt; Google Merchant Feeds settings page for the your feed URLs.</p>
+<p>Google merchant feed XMLs for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site\'s language(s) from Polylang, WPML, or the installed WordPress languages.
+After activating the WPSSO Google Merchant Feed XML add-on, see the SSO &gt; Merchant Feeds settings page for the your feed URLs.</p>

 <!-- /about -->

-<h3>Google Merchant Feed Attributes</h3>
+<h3>Google Merchant Feed XML Attributes</h3>

-<p>The following XML feed attributes are automatically generated from your WooCommerce, Easy Digital Downloads, and custom products, including WooCommerce product variations:</p>
+<p>The following XML product attributes are automatically created based on your WooCommerce, Easy Digital Downloads, and custom products (including WooCommerce product variations):</p>

 <ul>
 <li>ID <code>&#91;id&#93;</code></li>